WELCOME TO PALOMAR THEATRE AUDITIONS!

 It Can’t Happen Here by Sinclair Lewis, adapted by Tony Taccone & Bennett S. Cohen

-As well as Lighting the Way, a festival of short plays responding to the climate crisis, and staged readings of The Every 28 Hours Plays.
+We are also producing, Lighting the Way, a festival of short plays reacting and responding to the climate crisis and additional staged readings of The Every 28 Hours Plays.

-• Our auditions are open to all: students, staff and community members.
+• Auditions are open to all: students, staff and community members.

-• We are committed to critical consciousness in all aspects production and promote inclusive and diverse casting.
+• Palomar Theatre is committed to critical consciousness in all aspects production and promote inclusive and diverse casting.

-• Those who are cast in a production must enroll in a 2 unit Rehearsal and Performance class (TA 192) associated with the production.
+• Individuals who are cast in a production are required to enroll in a 2 unit Rehearsal and Performance class (TA 192) associated with the production.

-To find out the detailed casting and audition information for each production, click on the appropriate tab above.
+To learn more about detailed casting and audition information for each production, click on the corresponding show tab above.
 We look forward to seeing you at the auditions.